Water Baptism

 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin— Romans 6:6

 However, the fact remains that water baptism is a work.
 John the Baptist called it a work "meet for repentance."
 In other words, water baptism is a work which is appropriate for one who has repented.
+Bring forth therefore fruits meet for repentance: {meet...: or, answerable to amendment of life} But shewed first unto them of Damascus, and at Jerusalem, and throughout all the coasts of Judaea, and {then} to the Gentiles, that they should repent and turn to God, and do works meet for repentance.
 Matthew 3:8

 To say that "a person is saved by water baptism" is to exclude everyone in the Old Testament from salvation, everyone who has ever been saved moments before death, and everyone who is physically unable to be immersed in water.
 Clearly, such a belief contradicts Scripture.
 The Bible teaches that salvation is by faith alone.
 Water baptism is the testimony of that salvation.